Programs & Instruction

 - Eagle PLAY League (SAT)

-TARGET: Children ages 5-7 who are new to golf or The First Tee Program.
+TARGET: Children ages 5-7 who are new to golf or the First Tee Program.
 In the TARGET level participants will use each letter in TARGET as a golf and life skill lesson.
 Participants will be exposed to the driving range, chipping and pitching area and putting.
 Fun games using SNAG equipment are also implemented into this level.
 There is no testing in the TARGET Level.
-Once a participant is able to demonstrate various golf fundamentals as well as The First Tee Code of Conduct and is 7 years old, a First Tee of Pasadena Coach will give a recommendation to move into the PLAYer level.
+Once a participant is able to demonstrate various golf fundamentals as well as The First Tee Code of Conduct and is 7 years old, a First Tee – Greater Pasadena Coach will give a recommendation to move into the PLAYer level.

 The First Tee Code of Conduct